-There are a number of important tasks that must be completed within the first few weeks of the newcomer's arrival to Canada.
+There are several important tasks that must be completed within the first few weeks of the newcomer's arrival to Canada.
 These are outlined in our Cosponsor Task List.
-Please record the dates on which each task is completed and e-mail the list to ORAT once all tasks have been completed.
+Please record the dates on which each task is completed and e-mail the list to ORAT (oratoutreach@archtoronto.org) once the tasks for the first 3 weeks have been completed.
 The Task list is available on the ORAT website or by clicking on the following link: Archtoronto/Sponsor's New Arrival-Task-List